Then and Now Photos

 Fair House

 Fair House (lower photo) took its name from the fairs that took place on Portsdown.
 In 1960 the house was demolished and three hilltop burials were discovered, one almost under the doorstep.
-The Crows Nest Filling Station was built on the site which later became the Portview Motor Company (upper photo)

 50 years ago I left England and arrived in Australia.
 I have never returned to see the land of my birth and probably never will.
 I was born in the left side bedroom on the second floor of Fair House, Portsdown Hill Rd. and lived at this address apart from a time at Botley Drive Leighpark for 8 years.